 2. What was the most surprising thing you experienced?

-The most surprising thing I experienced was on the worksite.
+The most surprising thing I experienced was at the worksite.
 Coming from the United States, it was surprising to see how differently the school was run.
 It was much more laid back than those in the US, but we were able to connect personally with so many of the children.
 They were so excited to have us there and always wanted a hug or to play a game.
-It was very different, but very rewarding.
+It was very different but very rewarding.

 3. What was the most difficult to experience?

 The most difficult experience was getting used to living with the host family.
 They were incredibly welcoming and accommodating, but after living very independently on a college campus for three years, it was an adjustment to live with a family in a new country.
 However, once I did get used to it, I learned a lot from our host mother and grandmother about Peruvian culture and I felt like the challenge was worth it.

 4. Any tips for future volunteers... (clothing, travel, personal items, donations)